Beyond the Hoax: Reception

-The Times writes that "Sokal's essays—and his hoax—achieve their purpose of reminding us all that, in the words of the Victorian mathematician-philosopher William Kingdon Clifford, 'It is wrong, always, everywhere and for any one, to believe anything upon insufficient evidence.
+Robert Matthews writes in The Times that "Sokal's essays—and his hoax—achieve their purpose of reminding us all that, in the words of the Victorian mathematician-philosopher William Kingdon Clifford, 'It is wrong, always, everywhere and for any one, to believe anything upon insufficient evidence.
 But it also notes that Beyond the Hoax: fails to reflect the fact that Sokal's concerns are now widely shared—and that progress is being made in addressing them, the emergence of evidence-based social policy being an obvious example.
 His critique would also gain more credibility from encompassing his own community: the failure of scientific institutions to address the abuse of statistical methods or promote systematic reviews is no less of a threat to progress than the ramblings of postmodernists or fundamentalists.Michael Shermer praised the book as "an essential text" and summarized the argument, writing that:There is progress in science, and some views really are superior to others, regardless of the color, gender, or country of origin of the scientist holding that view.
 Despite the fact that scientific data are "theory laden," science is truly different than art, music, religion, and other forms of human expression because it has a self-correcting mechanism built into it.
 If you don't catch the flaws in your theory, the slant in your bias, or the distortion in your preferences, someone else will, usually with great glee and in a public forum—for example, a competing journal!
-Scientists may be biased, but science itself, for all its flaws, is still the best system ever devised for understanding how the world works.
+Scientists may be biased, but science itself, for all its flaws, is still the best system ever devised for understanding how the world works.Physicist and historian of science Allan Franklin, for whom Sokal was "a hero" to "many [...] of us working in the history and philosophy of science in the mid-1990s", described the publication as "somewhat disappointing".
+He also noted that Sokal's book's "sticking point is the possible reconciliation of Sokal’s view of religion, which he regards a ‘‘massive delusion’’, having no evidential basis, with the ethical and moral values that religious believers espouse."